As of 06/26/2025

 My book, Encyclopedia of Chart Patterns, 3rd Edition, pictured on the right, covers double bottom chart patterns extensively.
 Some of the information I share with you here.

-Adam is a term that describes how the bottom looks, in this case, a narrow, pointed bottom, often composed of a one-day downward spike.
+Adam is a term that describes how the bottom looks, in this case, a narrow, pointed bottom, often composed of a one-day downward price spike.
 Eve bottoms are more rounded looking and wider.
-If they have spikes, they tend to be more numerous and shorter.
+If an Eve bottom has spikes, they tend to be more numerous and shorter.
 Many times the difference between Adam and Eve is the width of each over their entire height.
 Adam bottoms tend to remain narrow but Eve bottoms widen over their height.
 When trying to decide which is which, ask yourself if the two bottoms appear different or similar.
 With Adam & Adam, the two should look similar (both narrow bottoms).

 The chart pattern is a twin bottom formation that becomes a true double bottom when confirmed (that is, when price closes above the center peak).
 Only then is it safe to buy, but that does not guarantee success.
 If you buy the stock before confirmation, the probability of price continuing lower is 48%.
 Until confirmation, the squiggles on the chart are just that -- squiggles -- and not a double bottom.